Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 ### Data that is stored in the Archive access tier of an Azure Storage account [...].

-- [ ] Can be accessed at any time by using azcopy.exe.
+- [ ] can be accessed at any time by using azcopy.exe.
-- [ ] Can only be read by using Azure Backup.
+- [ ] can only be read by using Azure Backup.
-- [ ] Must be restored before the data can be accessed.
+- [ ] must be restored before the data can be accessed.
-- [x] Must be rehydrated before the data can be accessed.
+- [x] must be rehydrated before the data can be accessed.

 **[⬆ Back to Top](#table-of-contents)**